 Some people think the pulp and paper industry will eventually be hindered by the current digital age in which we live.
 While it sounds logical, that’s not the reality of what’s happening.
 In fact, the pulp and paper industry has been thriving and will continue to do so in 2021.
 Notably, leaders in the industry must continually innovate to meet the changing demands.
-Pulp and paper has adapted to the changes that have occurred in recent years and is continuing to thrive.
+Pulp and paper have adapted to the changes that have occurred in recent years and are continuing to thrive.
 There are also interesting trends that have disrupted the industry.

 Pulp and Paper Industry Trends